-9.3.1 Living area battery
+9.3.1 Living area battery Type AGM

-- ▷ Disconnecting and connecting the terminals, as well as changing the living area battery shall only be carried out by qualified personnel.
+- Disconnecting and connecting the terminals, as well as changing the living area battery shall only be carried out by qualified personnel.
 In the event of an incorrect connection, there is the risk of short circuit and fire due to rubbing cables.
 To reach the living area battery, the seat as well as its turning device must be removed.
 These components are security related and shall be fitted professionally with screw lock and complying with defined tightening torques. - Prior to commencing a journey ensure the living area battery is fully charged.
-For this reason charge the living area battery for at least 20 hours before commencing the journey. - > During the trip, use every opportunity to charge the living area battery. - ▷ After the trip, charge the living area battery fully. - > Charge the battery for at least 20 hours before laying up. - Use the charger module provided on the transformer/rectifier to charge the living area battery.
-When charging externally, use a regulated charger that is suitable for the battery type and the capacity of the living area battery. - ▷ For long periods of inactivity (4 weeks or more), either disconnect the living area battery from the 12 V power supply or recharge it regularly. - When changing the living area battery, only use batteries of the same type with the same specification as the originally installed battery.
-Only use a different battery after authorisation by the manufacturer of the vehicle. - Before disconnecting or connecting the terminals of the battery, switch off the vehicle engine as well as the 230 V and 12 V power supplies and all appliances.
-Danger of short circuit! - ▷ Do not actuate the ignition if the terminals of the battery are disconnected.
-Danger of short circuit! - Take note of the battery manufacturer's users and maintenance instructions.
+For this reason charge the living area battery for at least 20 hours before commencing the journey. - During the trip, use every opportunity to charge the living area battery. - Charge the battery for at least 20 hours before laying up. - Use the charger module provided on the transformer/rectifier to charge the living area battery.
+When charging externally, use a regulated charger that is suitable for the battery type and the capacity of the living area battery. - For long periods of inactivity (4 weeks or more), either disconnect the living area battery from the 12 V power supply or recharge it regularly. - When changing the living area battery, only use batteries of the same type with the same specification as the originally installed battery.
+Only use a different battery after authorisation by the manufacturer of the vehicle. - ▷ Before disconnecting or connecting the terminals of the battery, switch off the vehicle engine as well as the 230 V and 12 V power supplies and all appliances.
+Danger of short circuit! - Do not actuate the ignition if the terminals of the battery are disconnected.
+Danger of short circuit! - Take note of the battery manufacturer's users and maintenance instructions

-- ▷ The battery is maintenance-free.
-Maintenance-free means: - It is not necessary to check the acid level. - It is not necessary to lubricate the battery poles. - It is not necessary to refill the distilled water.
+It is not necessary to check the acid level.

+It is not necessary to lubricate the battery poles.